EPCCed/hpcss24/README.md

   Do you understand why this is?
 How does the performance of `MPI_Bsend` compare?

+  For these tests it is best to use relatively small simulation sizes but run for many iterations (to keep the runtime at several seconds).
+Although this might not give you very good parallel efficiency, it does magnify the effects of the time spent in MPI routines.
+This is useful when you're interesting in MPI efficiency as opposed to overall performance including both communication and calculation.

   You should **always** check that your code is correct.
 The easiest test is that the `error` value printed at the end is the same.